HubSpot pricing explained: Is it the right choice for you in 2026?

 -

-HubSpot pricing: A smarter way to scale your support
+HubSpot pricing: A smart path to scale your support

-You can add powerful AI to your existing helpdesk (including HubSpot) without the hefty cost.
-See how eesel AI can automate your support in minutes and give you a precise forecast of your ROI with our risk-free simulation.
+You can add specialized AI power to your existing helpdesk (including HubSpot) to gain even more efficiency.
+See how eesel AI can work alongside your HubSpot setup to automate support and provide a precise forecast of your ROI with a risk-free simulation.

 Frequently asked questions

-Your total HubSpot bill is determined by a combination of factors: the specific "Hubs" (Marketing, Sales, Service, Content) you choose, the "tier" (Starter, Professional, Enterprise) of those Hubs, and the number of "seats" and "marketing contacts" you require.
-Each element adds to the overall cost.
+Your total HubSpot investment is determined by a combination of factors: the specific "Hubs" (Marketing, Sales, Service, Content) you choose, the "tier" (Starter, Professional, Enterprise) of those Hubs, and the number of "seats" and "marketing contacts" you require.
+Each element helps tailor the platform to your specific business needs.

-Yes, two significant unexpected costs are mandatory onboarding fees for Professional and Enterprise plans, which range from $1,500 to $7,000.
-Additionally, HubSpot's AI features, called "Breeze, operate on a variable "HubSpot Credits" system, making AI costs unpredictable.
+When planning your budget, it's important to account for mandatory onboarding fees for Professional and Enterprise plans, which range from $1,500 to $7,000 to ensure your team is set up for success.
+Additionally, HubSpot's AI features, called "Breeze," operate on a scalable "HubSpot Credits" system, allowing you to pay for the AI capacity you need.

-"Seats" refer to user access, with more advanced Sales or Service Hub features requiring specific paid seats.
-"Marketing Contacts" are the number of contacts you can actively market to, serving as a primary cost driver for the Marketing Hub.
+"Seats" refer to user access levels, with advanced Sales or Service Hub features utilizing specific paid seats to empower your specialists.
+"Marketing Contacts" are the contacts you actively engage with, allowing you to scale your costs based on the size of your active marketing audience.